fleschutz/my-backups/docs/How to handle hard drives.md

 # How to Handle Hard Drives

-Hard drives can be damaged by to much physical force or from Electrostatic Discharge (ESD).
+Hard drives can easily be damaged by too much physical force, extreme temperatures, or from Electrostatic Discharge (ESD).
 Special handling is required to protect them from damage.

 | ![img](https://support.wdc.com/images/kb/note.png) | ESD damage is invisible to the eye and may not be discovered until later by way of slow performance or failure.
 Use these steps to reduce the chance of damage. |
 | -------------------------------------------------- | ------------------------------------------------------------ |
 |                                                    |                                                              |

-## Do
+## The DO's and DON'Ts

 - Get tools and cables ready before removing the drive from its ESD bag.
 - Stand on a rubber matt when installing drives.